charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 ## Overview

 THIS IS A WORK IN PROGRESS.
-IT IS NOT THE FINAL FINAL, BUT HOPEFULLY CLOSE ENOUGH TO LET YOU GET MOST OF THE WORK DONE.
+EACH TIME YOU VIEW IT, PRESS F5 TO REFRESH

 The goal of the final is to demonstrate your ability to deploy web sites to the cloud.
 In particular, I want to see: